 Fixing these archive issues are simple and can be done by installing the Yoast SEO For WordPress plugin.
 With the help of this plugin, you can do things such as set the archives to noindex (not allowing search engines to display them in search results) or remove the archives from the system completely.

-Don’t forget that we are qualified in the use of Yoast SEO, so do get in touch if you need any assistance with this plugin: Yoast SEO For WordPress Certification.
+Don’t forget that we are qualified in the use of Yoast SEO, so do get in touch if you need any assistance with this plugin.

 WordPress Categories And Tags